 Arkane's recent games have traditionally been single-player only, but Deathloop is going to be a little bit different.
 While you can play it by yourself if you choose to, there will also be a two-player multiplayer system where one character hunts the other.

 Julianna is also a playable character.
 While you will experience the main campaign as Colt, you also have the option to infiltrate another player's game as Julianna and do some hunting...
 If this PvP element is disabled, Julianna will still appear your game from time to time, hunting you, but she will be AI-controlled.

 Arkane was once working on a multiplayer title over ten years ago called The Crossing, which was subsequently cancelled before it ever released.
 The Crossing would have attempted to blend single-player and multiplayer together.
 Arkane's lead designer Ricardo Bare stated previously that the studio had hoped to utilize the design belief and technology behind The Crossing's multiplayer into future games.
 It looks like Deathloop is one of those games.

 Deathloop When can I play it?

-Deathloop was originally set to be launching on PS5 and PC this holiday, according to Bethesda.
-Arkane has announced that due to work being impacted and the safety of the team, Deathloop will now release on May 21, 2021.
+Deathloop was originally set to be launching on PS5 and PC last holiday, according to Bethesda.
+Arkane has announced that due to work being impacted and the safety of the team, Deathloop will now release on September 14, 2021.